murugaratham/react-mirror/README.md

 - ~~Updating npm run script for people that just want to use http instead of https (caveat: annyang on http is slower and more problematic, if you want a performant smart mirror, please create a self-signed cert or buy a commercial one :)~~
 - ~~Fetching RSS feeds (news, stock, etc)~~
 - ~~Customize SpeechSynthesisUtterance to have a nicer voice~~
-- Auto update when there's a new release
 - Beautify the screen (I need help here..)
 - Using localstorage to "remember" my name
 - Add more commands and integration with Annyang